algolia/instantsearch/docgen/src/guides/custom-backend.md

 ### Supporting *Search For Facet Values*

 Algolia offers the concept of [*Search For Facet Values*](https://www.algolia.com/doc/api-reference/api-methods/search-for-facet-values/?language=javascript).
 This enables your refinement lists to be searchable.
-If your frontend makes use of this feature, via a search box on top of refinement lists, you can create an endpoint `POST /sffv`.
+If your frontend makes use of this feature, via a search box on top of refinement lists, you must create an endpoint `POST /sffv`.
 Add a new route to support that:

 ```javascript
 app.post('/sffv', async (req, res) => {